-The Department of Health and Ageing has policy responsibility for the health warnings, while the Competition and Consumer (Tobacco) Information Standard 2011 (the Standard) is administered within the Treasury portfolio and enforced by the Australian Competition and Consumer Commission, in collaboration with the State and Territory fair trading agencies.
+The Department of Health has policy responsibility for the health warnings, while the Competition and Consumer (Tobacco) Information Standard 2011 (the Standard) is administered within the Treasury portfolio and enforced by the Australian Competition and Consumer Commission, in collaboration with the State and Territory fair trading agencies.

 History of health warnings in Australia